Pair of Taoist House Deities

 These small carved wood figures are house deities, sacred beings who are believed to protect and bring blessings of “fu” into the home setting.
 Fu broadly means happiness, luck, good fortune or blessing, and signifies the bestowal and receipt of divine favors.
-Chinese families make concerted efforts to attract fu to their homes such as placing furniture in certain locations, using certain colors (red attracts the most fu) and having a family altar upon which different types of major deities, house deities and ancestor figures were placed and revered.
-There, family members would propitiate them with offerings of food, flowers, incense, candles and other treasures on special holidays and important family occasions to bring the family, including the deceased, blessings of fu.
+Chinese families make concerted efforts to attract fu to their homes such as placing furniture in certain locations, using certain colors (red attracts the most fu) and having a family altar to place Buddhist deities, house deities and ancestor figures, which family members would propitiate with offerings of food, flowers, incense, candles and other treasures on special holidays and important family occasions to bring the family, including the deceased, blessings of fu.
 Most homes had a family altar which “is usually an elongated high narrow table called a shenlong anzhuo that faces the entryway” and which was accompanied by a lower square table.
 On the longer table “ancestral tablets, images of gods and goddesses, and ritual paraphernalia are all arranged in a prescribed order.
 Ancestral tablets are usually placed on stage right of the tall table, and the gods on stage left.
 (Knapp p.
 22).

-It is difficult to identify individual Chinese house deities, especially since there is not much in the literature about them in English.
-Additionally, in the past centuries China’s four religious traditions, Taoism, Buddhism, Confucianism and popular religions, have blended so thoroughly that it is difficult to extract one religion and its artistic traditions from the other.
+It is difficult to identify individual Chinese house deities, especially since there is not much about them in English literature.
+Also, China’s four religious traditions, Taoism, Buddhism, Confucianism and popular religions, have blended so thoroughly that it is difficult to extract one religion and its artistic traditions from the other.
 While “each of these has its own particular characteristics, the cross-fertilization of beliefs and practices between all four has been prolific, resulting, almost, in a fifth genre---Chinese religion.
 Thus, it is often difficult to extract Taoist from Confucian, Buddhist and popular beliefs and practices” (Fowler, p.5), let alone identify particular deities.

 Based on their poses and attributes, we assume they are a pair of Taoist deities, possibly the God and Goddess of wealth.
-They are mirror images of each other are, seated on a backless chair set on a high undecorated pedestal.
-Each sits with his/her hands clasped together in front of their chests covered by a long red triangular ritual cloth with a carved slit which originally held "hu" tablets, small vertical tablets with pointed tops which were considered a mark of rank and were “routinely carried by Taoist priests or officials, and were used to call forth deities, exorcize evil forces and manipulate both deities and demons. “(Pregadio p.
+They are mirror images of each other are, seated on a backless chair set on a high double tier dais decorated with red paint and gold geometric designs.
+Each sits with his/her hands clasped together in front of their chests which originally held "hu" tablets, which were carried by high officials and were considered as marks of rank.
+These small vertical tablets with pointed tops were “routinely carried by Taoist priests or officials, and were used to call forth deities, exorcize evil forces and manipulate both deities and demons. “(Pregadio p.
 411).